-Note: There are times when someone asks me what employers are looking for in technical writers.
+People have asked me what employers are looking for in technical writers.
 In other words, they want to know how to get into this field.
-I originally posted this article on June 29, 2016.

 People with a technical or scientific background shouldn’t have too much of a problem becoming a technical writer providing they write pretty well.
 But what if you’re starting off and don’t have experience or proven writing skills to promote?
-We’ve all been there.
 The following ideas may help.

-See if technical writing is what you want to do.
+Before you get started…Is technical writing really what you want to do?

 Seriously.
 Before getting too far, is this what you’d like to do?
 Take time to do your research on technical writing.
 Many tech writers have a Bachelor’s degree.
 Is that type of commitment in your plans?
 Once on the job, quite often you’re required to meet deadlines.
 Most tech writers I’ve known really enjoy their work, yet have days feeling that it isn’t the most glamorous job out there.